-At this year’s Annual American Psychological Association Convention, the California School of Professional Psychology (CSPP) was well represented with more than 105 presentations and posters by students and faculty!
+At this year’s Annual American Psychological Association Convention, CSPP was well represented with 105 presentations and posters by students and faculty!
 Several of our students’ posters and presentations won awards and many of our faculty were recognized for their achievements (listed below).

-Special thanks to Michael Newman and Erica Nogueira for running the CSPP exhibit booth during the convention as well as organizing the Alliant Alumni and Friends Annual Reception.
-The reception was very well attended and featured positive remarks by Provost Russ Newman and Interim CSPP Dean Dalia Ducker.
+Special thanks to Michael Newman and Erica Nogueira for running the CSPP Booth during the convention as well as organizing the Alliant Alumni and Friends Annual Reception.
+The reception was in good attendance and featured remarks by Russ Newman and Dalia Ducker.